jeffrey-w/ReflActive/README.md

 about this parameter to the user: there is only one choice of value anyway, and it has already been defined by the time the user is specifying input to the constructor for `ImportantComputation`.

+Another use for the `[DependencyAttribute]` is to mark collections that are typically obtained from databases.
+These are in effect singleton instances of the underlying relation that prevailed at the time queries to the database were executed.
+The collections may indeed contain objects that admit identity semantics, but the collection itself does not, and so is better cast as a dependency.

 Up until now, we have avoided explaining how ReflActive accesses values that are not defined at compile time.
-That is, values that may vary between different images of the same executable.
-To achieve this we rely on the `IActivationContext` interface.
+To achieve this, we rely on the `IActivationContext` interface.

 ### Activation Contexts